Kylie Jenner Sets Instagram On Fire In A Silver Velour Monokini

 Kylie is no stranger to showing off her hourglass figure in her online snaps.
 She’s become known for rocking skimpy ensembles that draw the attention of her followers.

-As previously reported by The Inquisitr, Kylie recently dropped jaws when she dressed up like a sexy Grinch to promote her brand new makeup product launch.
+As previously reported by The Inquisitr, Kylie recently dropped jaws when she dressed up like a sexy Grinch to promote her brand-new makeup product launch.
 To date, that post has racked up more than 4.7 million likes and over 23,000 comments.